Kristian Bush: Radio

 On BBC Radio 2 Country, Bush presented 'Country Duos', selecting some of his favourite country songs.
 He presented coverage of the 2017 CMA Music Festival on BBC Radio 2.

 Personal life

 Bush has a son and a daughter from his marriage, which ended in 2011.

-Bush's brother Brandon is a former member of the rock group Train, and also tours with Sugarland and Kristian's solo project as a keyboardist.
+Bush's brother Brandon is a former member of the rock group Train, and also tours with Sugarland, Billy Pilgrim and Kristian's solo project as a keyboardist.